mun4h/Vulnerabiltymanagement/README.md

 <br />

-On the next page, you will get confirmation that activation code has been sent to the email address used to register On the next page, you will get confirmation that activation code has been sent to the email address used to register Select Windows File, agree to the agreement and Install the application
+<h2 align="left">On the next page, you will get confirmation that activation code has been sent to the email address used to register</h2>
+On the next page, you will get confirmation that activation code has been sent to the email address used to register Select Windows File, agree to the agreement and Install the application
 <img src="https://github.com/mun4h/Vulnerabiltymanagement/blob/main/11a.png" height="80%" width="80%"/>